run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

 ## Output

-* The `runai describe job` command will show Job properties and status as well as lifecycle events and the list of related pods.
+* The `runai describe workload` command will show Workload properties and status as well as lifecycle events and the list of related resources and pods.
 * The `runai describe node` command will show Node properties.
-* The `runai describe template` command will show Template properties.

-## See Also

-See: [Configure Command-Line Interface Templates](../../admin/researcher-setup/templates.md) on how to configure Templates.